apigee/consumer-data-standards-au/README.md

 You can see and try out an actual instance of such a portal at [https://live-cds-au-sandbox.devportal.apigee.io](https://live-cds-au-sandbox.devportal.apigee.io)

+## A note on Admin APIs
+This reference implementation includes Admin endpoints, *Metadata Update* and *Get Metrics*.
+These endpoints are meant to be called by the CDR Register only.
+In order to be able to test these endpoints, the deployment script generates a set of private/public keys for a *Mock* CDR Register.
+The public keys are used to verify JWT tokens included in requests to these endpoints.
+If you want to test these endpoints, you'll need to generate a JWT token using the generated private key, found in *./setup/certs/MockCDRRegister_rsa_private.pem*.

+The standards mandate that a token be used only once, so you'll need to generate a new token for each request.
+The Postman collection includes a helper request to generate a compliant JWT header and body.
+You can use your own scripts or public tools to generate the JWT Token.

 ## Shared Flows

-There are 7 shared flows that implement common functionality required by the Banking APIs.
+There are 8 shared flows that implement common functionality required by the Banking and Admin APIs.

 1. *check-request-headers*: Makes sure mandatory headers are included in a request, and that headers have acceptable values.
-3. *decide-if-customer-present*: Determines whether a request has a customer present or is unattended.
+2. *decide-if-customer-present*: Determines whether a request has a customer present or is unattended.
 This impact the traffic thresholds and performance SLOs applied to the request.
 Used by the *check-request-headers* shared flow, but can also be used independently.
-4. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc.
+3. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc.
-5. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
+4. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
-6. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagintation information, if applicable.
+5. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagintation information, if applicable.
-7. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
+6. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
-8. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
+7. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
+8. *validate-cdr-register-token*: Validates JWT Token included in requests to Admin API endpoints, as specified in Section [CDR Register calling Data Holders and Data Recipients](https://consumerdatastandardsaustralia.github.io/standards/#client-authentication) of the Standards

 There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints